-contrast, by or in see by contrast, in contrast.

-convince should be followed by a noun or, in the passive, that or of.
+- contrast, by or in Use by contrast only when you are comparing one thing with another: Somalia is a poor country.
+By contrast, Egypt is rich.
+This means Egypt is rich by comparison with Somalia, though by other standards it is poor.
+If you are simply noting a difference, say in contrast: The Joneses spend their holidays in the south of France.
+In contrast, the Smiths go to south Wales. - convince should be followed by a noun or, in the passive, that or of.
 Do not convince people to do something.
 If you want to write to, the verb you need is persuade.
-The prime minister was persuaded to call a June election; he was convinced of the wisdom of doing so only after he had won.

-coruscate means sparkle or throw off flashes of light, not wither, devastate or reduce to wrinkles (that's corrugate).

-- could is sometimes useful as a variant of may or might: His coalition could (or might) collapse.
+The prime minister was persuaded to call a June election; he was convinced of the wisdom of doing so only after he had won. - coruscate means sparkle or throw off flashes of light, not wither, devastate or reduce to wrinkles (that's corrugate). - could is sometimes useful as a variant of may or might.
+His coalition could (or might) collapse.
 But take care.
-Does He could call an election in June mean He might call an election in June or He would be allowed to call an election in June? - council, counsel A council is a body of people, elected or appointed, that advises, administers, organises, legislates, etc. Counsel (noun) means advice or consultation, or lawyers who give legal advice and fight cases in court. - crescendo Not an acme, apogee, peak, summit or zenith but a passage of increasing loudness.
-You cannot therefore build to a crescendo. - crisis A decisive event or turning-point.
+Does He could call an election in June mean He might call an election in June or He would be allowed to call an election in June?

+council, counsel A council is a body of people, elected or appointed, that advises, administers, organises, legislates, etc. Counsel (noun) means advice or consultation, or lawyers who give legal advice and fight cases in court.

+crescendo Not an acme, apogee, peak, summit or zenith but a passage of increasing loudness.
+You cannot therefore build to a crescendo.

+crisis A decisive event or turning-point.
 Many of the economic and political troubles wrongly described as crises are really persistent difficulties, sagas or affairs.